If you are considering submitting an application to Saint John's University, there is no application fee, which means it is free to apply.

 |Standardized Test Scores||Considered|

-To apply, all applicants to Saint John's University must submit the following items.
-Double check with Saint John's University's admissions department to confirm all application materials and requirements.
+To apply to Saint John's University, all applicants must submit the following items.
+Check in with Saint John's University's admissions department to confirm all application materials and requirements.

 |Area||Required||Recommended||Required for Some||Details (If Any)|